nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-access-web-pages-through-react-native-s-webview-component.md

 }
 ```

 Now, what we need to do is go and define what this `Web_View` is.
 If I don't do it now, I'm going to forget.
 I'm going to go up here and `require` `Web View`.
-We're going to put it in helpers, and then it's going to be called web view.
+We're going to put it in `Helpers`, and then it's going to be called `WebView.

 ```javascript
 var Web_View = require('./Helpers/WebView');